goschtl/zope/z3c.reference/branches/flash/src/z3c/reference/browser/README.txt

-Let's register the reference in the intid util so we can compare after update and check if we will get the same object wich is omportant.
+Let's register the reference in the intid util so we can compare after update and check if we will get the same object wich is important.

   >>> refid = intids.register(reference)

 Now do a update within the edit form:

   >>> form={'field.intro.target': oid,
-  ...       'field.intro.view': 'w=16,h=9',
+  ...       'field.intro.refId': refid}
-  ...       'field.intro.title': 'My same reference',
-  ...       'field.intro.description': 'This is the same reference'}
   >>> request = TestRequest(HTTP_ACCEPT_LANGUAGE='pl', form=form)
   >>> widget = ViewReferenceWidget(boundField, request)
   >>> same = widget._toFieldValue(form)